Agoric/agoric-sdk/TimerService.md

-There will be one or two timerHandlers in home.
+There will be one or two timerServices in home.
 One is from the chain (if present), the other from the local vat.
 It would probably be sensible to use a chain-based timer for contracts, but more efficient to use the local timer for operations that don't need consensus or consistency.
-Each timerHandler gives the ability to get the current time, schedule a single wake() call, create a repeater that will allow scheduling of events at regular intervals, or remove scheduled calls.
+Each timerService gives the ability to get the current time, schedule a single wake() call, create a repeater that will allow scheduling of events at regular intervals, or remove scheduled calls.

-The timerHandler's API is
+The timerService's API is

 ```
-interface TimerHandler {
+interface TimerService {
   // Retrieve the time of the start of the current block.
   getCurrentTimestamp() -> (integer);